chr1shr/tgmg/README.md

 [8,9,10], a new type of alloy under consideration for a variety of technological applications.
 It has been used in the incompressible reference map technique [5], a new numerical method for fluid–structure interaction.
-In has also been use to inforce incompressibility constraints in models of porous media flow [6,11].
+In has also been use to enforce incompressibility constraints in models of porous media flow [6,11].

 ## Contact
 For questions about the code, contact [Chris Rycroft](http://seas.harvard.edu/~chr/).

-## Acknowledgements
+## Acknowledgments
 This work has been partially supported by the National Science Foundation under Grant Nos.
 DMR-1409560 and DMS-1753203, and by the Applied Mathematics Program of the U.S. DOE Office of Science Advanced Scientific Computing Research under